Aaryan-Nakhat/Facial-Emotion-Recognition/README.md

 # Facial-Emotion-Recognition
-An implementation of Facial Emotion Recognition using CNNs and transformer-based models like ViT (2021), ConvNeXT (2022), ConvNeXTv2 (2023)
+An implementation of Facial Emotion Recognition using CNNs and transformer-based models like ViT (2021), ConvNeXT (2022), and ConvNeXTv2 (2023)

 ## Demo